-Finding the balance between economic interests and ecological footprints
+Finding the balance between economic interests, ecological footprints and climate action

 Passionate about energy, cities and campaigning:

-Cities and Energy (CEC) is an international consultancy working in the field of energy, sustainable cities and climate change.
-It's work is inspired by the vision of reestablishing a harmonic relationship between human beings and the nature on which we depend upon.
-Human wellbeing ultimately depends on nature’s capacity to provide ecosystems, goods and services.
-Therefore, CEC is passionate about embracing the day-to-day challenge of finding the balance between economic interests and our ecologic footprints.
+Cities and Energy (CEC) is an international consultancy firm based in Hamburg, Germany.
+Most of our projects are focused on climate action, renewable energy and regenerative cities.
+Mandates include advocacy campaigns, policy advisory, research, dialogue formats and project management.
+Our work is inspired by the vision of re-establishing a harmonic relationship between human wellbeing and intact natural ecosystems.
+Therefore, CEC is passionate about embracing the day-to-day challenge of finding the balance between economic interests and ecologic footprints

 The global energy transition: